Provable Emergence of Deep Neural Collapse and Low-Rank Bias in $L^2$-Regularized Nonlinear Networks: A Link Between Low-Rank and Deep-Neural Collapse

 Note that having a clustered dataset at the $l$-th layer means that there exists a suitable partition $\mathcal{C}^*$ such that $\WCSS_{l}(\mathcal{C}^*)$ is sufficiently small.
 To measure the within-cluster variability of the data at the $l$-th layer when it is partitioned into at most $K$ clusters, we introduce the \emph{Total Cluster Variation}. \begin{definition}[Total Cluster Variation] The $K$-th \emph{Total Cluster Variation (TCV)} at layer $l$, is defined as

 where $\mathcal{P}_r$ is the set of all partitions of $\{(z_i^l,y_i)\}_{i=1}^N$ into $r$ sets. \end{definition}

-Note that, for $K$ sufficiently smaller than $N$, a small value of $\TCV_{K,l}$ indicates an intermediate neural collapse of the network at layer $l$.
+Note that, for $K$ sufficiently smaller than $N$, a small value of $\TCV_{K,l}$ indicates an intermediate collapse of the network's features at layer $l$.
+Moreover, being $\TCV_{K,l}$ defined through a variational problem to get the tightest bound possible, it is trivially upper bounded by the total cluster variation on the classes.
+These considerations are directly connected with the notion of deep (or intermediate) neural collapse \citep{sukenik2024deep,papyan2020traces,rangamani2023feature}, whose first characterizing property is recalled below. \begin{definition}[Deep Neural Collapse 1] We say that a neural network $f$ trained on a dataset $(\mathcal X, \mathcal Y)$ satisfies $\DNC$ at layer $l$ if $\TCV_{K,l} = 0$ for $K = c$ and the minimizer in \eqref{DEF_TCV} is given by the partition corresponding to the classes. \end{definition}

-\subsection{Neural collapse yields low-rank bias}
+\subsection{Neural Collapse Yields Low-Rank Bias}

-In this section, we show that the occurrence of well-clustered data or intermediate neural collapse necessarily yields low-rank properties of the underlying neural network.
-Given a partition $\mathcal{C}=\{\mathcal{C}_k\}_{k=1}^K$ as in Section \ref{SEC:Clustered_data_total_cluster_variation}, we can introduce the centroid-based loss at the $l$-th layer:
+In this section, we show that the occurrence of well-clustered hidden representations, i.e., of intermediate neural collapse, necessarily yields low-rank properties for the underlying neural network in the presence of weight decay.
+Given a partition $\mathcal{C}=\{\mathcal{C}_k\}_{k=1}^K$ as in \Cref{SEC:Clustered_data_total_cluster_variation}, we can introduce the centroid-based loss at the $l$-th layer:

 Note that $\mathcal{L}^{0,\mathcal{C}}_\lambda$ is equivalent to the standard loss $\Loss_\lambda$ in the situation of degenerate data, i.e., when the data within any family of $\mathcal{C}$ coincides with its centroid.
-Moreover, from the previous discussion and Proposition \ref{Prop_rank_of_lossgradient_at_single_data}, we know that the gradient with respect to any of the last $L-l$ layers of the $l$-th centroid-based loss has rank at most $K$.
-In the following lemma, an easy computation allows us to compare the gradients of the original loss and the centroid-based loss at fixed parameters. \begin{lemma}[Centroid-based gradients approximate full gradients for well-clustered data] Fix a partition $\mathcal C=\{\mathcal C_k\}_{k=1}^K$ and a layer $l$ with weight matrix $W_l$.
-Let the function $\ell(f_j(\Theta_j,z), y)$ be $C^1$ in $\Theta_j$ and $\nabla_{W_l}\ell(f_j(\Theta_j,z), y)$ be $C^2$ in $(z,y)$ for any $j<l$.
-Then,
+Moreover, from the previous discussion and \Cref{Prop_rank_of_lossgradient_at_single_data}, we know that the gradient with respect to any of the last $L-l$ layers of the $l$-th centroid-based loss has rank at most $K$.
+In the following lemma (proved in \Cref{Lemma3.3Proof}), an easy computation allows us to compare the gradients of the original loss and the centroid-based loss: \begin{lemma}[Centroid-based gradient approximation of full gradient] Fix a partition $\mathcal C=\{\mathcal C_k\}_{k=1}^K$ and a layer $l$ with weight matrix $W_l$.
+Let the function $\loss(f_j(\Theta_j,z), y)$ be $C^1$ in $\Theta_j$ and $\nabla_{W_l}\loss(f_j(\Theta_j,z), y)$ be $C^2$ in $(z,y)$ for any $j<l$.
+Then, $\forall j<l$